apausa/uocMastermindGame/README.md

-# uocComputerStructure
+# Mastermind Game

-Exercise for the 'Computer Structure' course within the Bachelor's degree in Software Development at Universitat Oberta de Catalunya (UOC).
+Selected exercise from the 'Computer Structure' course within the Bachelor's degree in Software Development at Universitat Oberta de Catalunya (UOC).

 The practical work described below consists in programming a set of subroutines in assembly language x86_64, which must be called from a C program.

-## Mastermind
+## Description

 The project consists in implementing the Mastermind game, where a 5 digits secret  code between 0 and 9 must be typed, and then, type 5-digit combinations (tries) until  discovering the secret code or run out the maximum number of tries.

-## First part
+### First part

 In the first part, only each try is compared with the secret code and indicates how many digits are in the right place (hits).